skisec/argos/README.md

 # Argos
 Monitoring stack featuring Grafana, Prometheus, Loki, Promtail, and Node Exporter bundled into Docker Compose

-## Features
-There are currently two versions of Argos -
-* Primary - uses named volumes for Grafana and Prometheus for persistent storage
-* Dev - As noted by the directory - uses bind mounts to map your config files to your hosts' directory

 ## Pre-Requisites
 Before you begin, ensure you have the latest version of docker and docker-compose installed on your system.
 * Docker: https://docs.docker.com/get-docker/